junohamburg/kirby-visual-block-selector/README.md

 3. Save the images in the `assets/block-previews` folder with the same name as the block.
 For example, the preview image of `heading.yml` is `heading.png`.
 Any image format (png, jpg, gif, svg) should work.

 Tip: You can define fieldset groups for the `blocks` field: [Kirby docs](https://getkirby.com/docs/reference/panel/fields/blocks#defining-fieldsets__groups)

+**:warning: Please note:** If a `blocks` field does not have any preview images for its defined `fieldsets`, the default Kirby block selector will be displayed.

 ## License